 Course duration 200hours

-Upon completion of this course student will receive the Basic and Advanced Diabetic Foot care Specialist Certificate and will receive a 1 year membership with the National Association or Holistic Health Practitioners.
+Upon completion of this course student will receive the Foot care Specialist Certificate and will receive a 1 year membership under the Foot care Specialist (FCS) category with the National Association or Holistic Health Practitioners.